bcorfman/anagram/README.md

 * From a command prompt in the project directory, type `pyflow install` and then `pyflow anagram.py`.

 ## Running the tests
-* From a command prompt, type `pytest` inside the project folder.
+* From a command prompt, type `pyflow pytest` inside the project folder.